About the Course

 - Types of healthcare delivery and payment systems

 - Pros & cons of multi-payer healthcare systems

 - Benefit structure under single-payer systems

 - Provider payment methods - fee-for-services

 - Why the United States costs are higher

 - Consequences of public option plans, Medicare buy-in and Medicaid buy-in plans

-The cost of the course will be $191 for NAHU members and $298 for non-members.
-Upon completion, the student will receive a certificate of completion as single-payer certified.
-Continuing education credits have been filed in all 50 states.
-Please check your state’s CE approval status prior to purchasing the course.
+The Single-Payer Healthcare Certification course has been filed for continuing education credits in all 50 states.
+Please check your state’s CE approval status and rules prior to purchasing the course.